About

 The need for renewed and sustained international cooperation to ratify this historic agreement – and work toward its effective implementation – is critical.

 Since 2020, the BBNJ Informal Dialogues have convened delegates online and in person.
 The first two informal BBNJ informal dialogues took place in Oslo (January 2020) and Monaco (March 2020) and brought together a diverse group of government representatives to discuss some of the most pressing areas of treaty’s draft text.
-In Oslo, the dialogue was hosted at the Norwegian Nobel Institute and focused Marine Genetic Resources.
-In Monaco, the dialogue was hosted by the Prince Albert II of Monaco Foundation and focused on Area-Based Management Tools, such as Marine Protected Areas and Environmental Impact Assessments.
+In Oslo, the dialogue was hosted at the Norwegian Nobel Institute.
+In Monaco, the dialogue was hosted by the Prince Albert II of Monaco Foundation.
 The high-level segment in Monaco was facilitated by the 68th U.S. Secretary of State, Mr. John Kerry, currently serving as the first United States Special Presidential Envoy for Climate.

 The extended intersessional period (March 2020 – March 2022) due to the Covid 19 pandemic, led to the creation of a virtual platform which has provided delegations from capitol levels, as well as United Nations Headquarters in New York, opportunity to participate in and keep up with the treaty process.
 The virtual platform has enabled wider participation of states in the BBNJ process.

-Ms. Gabriele Goettsche-Wanli Independent Ocean Expert, Former Secretary of the BBNJ Intergovernmental Conference, Former Director of the Division for Ocean Affairs and the Law of the Sea (DOALOS), former Chief of the Treaty Section, Office of Legal Affairs.
-Ms. Goettsche-Wanli retired from the United Nations in February 2020 after more than 32 years of service, including 6 ½ years as Director of the Division for Ocean Affairs and the Law of the Sea (DOALOS), Office of Legal Affairs.
+Ms. Gabriele Goettsche-Wanli is the BBNJ Informal Dialogues Lead Facilitator.
+She is an Independent Ocean Expert, Former Secretary of the BBNJ Intergovernmental Conference, Former Director of the Division for Ocean Affairs and the Law of the Sea (DOALOS), former Chief of the Treaty Section, Office of Legal Affairs.
+Ms. Goettsche-Wanli retired from the United Nations in February 2020 after more than 32 years of service, including 6 ½ years as Director DOALOS.
 Apart from three years when she served as Chief of the Treaty Section, Office of Legal Affairs, she devoted most of her career in DOALOS to the provision of assistance in the implementation of the United Nations Convention on the Law of the Sea and the United Nations Fish Stocks Agreement, as well as in supporting the General Assembly and its processes in considering oceans and the law of the sea, including BBNJ (2004 onwards).
 She served as the Secretary of the BBNJ Intergovernmental Conference for two years.

 Advisory Committee